HabibPouria/Python-3d-heat-diffusion-hot-sphere-cold-plate/README.md

 3D Thermal Simulation: Hot Sphere Heating a Cold Plate (Python)

-This project demonstrates a 3D transient heat diffusion simulation implemented in Python.
-The model simulates the thermal interaction between a hot spherical object and a cold metallic plate, showing how heat propagates through the plate over time.
-The simulation solves the transient heat equation on a structured 3D grid and produces a rotating animated visualization of the temperature field using PyVista.
+This project presents a 3D transient heat diffusion simulation implemented in Python.
+The model investigates the thermal interaction between a hot spherical body and a cold metallic plate, illustrating how heat propagates through the solid over time.
+The temperature field is computed by solving the transient heat equation on a structured three-dimensional grid, and the results are visualized through rotating animated temperature distributions using PyVista.

 Overview

-The model represents a simple thermal contact problem in which a hot spherical body is placed on top of a cold plate.
-Heat is transferred through a circular contact region on the top surface, and the temperature distribution evolves inside the plate according to the heat diffusion equation.
-The goal of this project is to demonstrate how scientific simulations and numerical heat-transfer models can be implemented entirely in Python using modern numerical and visualization libraries.
+The simulation models a simplified thermal contact problem in which a hot spherical object is placed on top of a cold plate.
+Heat is transferred through a localized circular contact region on the top surface of the plate.
+As time progresses, heat diffuses throughout the plate according to the governing heat equation.

+The objective of this project is to demonstrate how scientific computing workflows and heat-transfer simulations can be implemented entirely in Python, combining numerical methods with modern 3D visualization tools.

 Physics Model

-The temperature evolution inside the plate follows the three-dimensional transient heat equation:
+The temperature evolution inside the plate is governed by the three-dimensional transient heat equation

 ∂T/∂t = α ∇²T

-where:
+where

-T is temperature
+T — temperature

-t is time
+t — time

-α is the thermal diffusivity
+α — thermal diffusivity

-∇²T is the Laplacian of the temperature field
+∇²T — Laplacian of the temperature field

-The equation is solved using an explicit finite difference method (FDM) on a structured grid.
+The equation is solved using an explicit finite difference method (FDM) on a structured computational grid.

 Geometry

-The simulation domain is a rectangular plate with dimensions:
+The simulation domain consists of a rectangular plate with dimensions:

 60 mm × 60 mm × 10 mm

-A spherical heat source is positioned above the plate and transfers heat through a circular contact region on the top surface.
+A hot spherical body is positioned above the plate and transfers heat through a circular contact patch on the top surface.

-Conceptual representation:
+Conceptual geometry:

         Hot Sphere
             O